 by Tony Vidler

-A traditional – and still quite common – marketing practice for financial advisers is sending “pre-approach”, or sales, letters to prospective clients.
-I am often asked if they are worthwhile, and if so, how does one get the best results from them?
+A traditional marketing practice for financial advisers has been sending “pre-approach” sales letters to prospective clients.
+It seems that very few still do it, and yet I am often asked if they are worthwhile, and if so, how does one get the best results from them?

 Pre-approach letters are sent to give the adviser something to talk about.

 If you were in the business of giving away $100 dollar bills to anyone that answered the phone, business would be easy wouldn’t it?
 You have something of value to give them immediately.
 You are not concerned by having people at the other end not answering, or for some bizarre reason not wanting a free $100 bill.
-You’d just call people.
-Sending a letter first is for the benefit of the adviser, not the consumer.
+You’d just keep call people and giving away free $100 bills.
+We do not have something quite so tangible and with immediate benefit to offer though.
+Sending a letter first is for the benefit of the adviser, not the consumer, as an “ice breaker” and that is useful too.

-The problem for many advisers is they don’t quite know how to initiate a conversation with a prospective client without appearing too “salesy”…so many send something in the mail (and some do this electronically) to softly introduce the fact that they want to talk.
+It is useful because many advisers don’t quite know how to initiate a conversation with a prospective client without appearing too “salesy” so sending something in the mail (even electronically) tends to softly facilitate a conversation.
+That is helpful.

-I am not suggesting that they are a fabulous marketing technique, but conventional mail should not be dismissed out of hand – it may well have a place in your overall marketing mix.
+I am not suggesting that they are the best marketing technique, but conventional mail should not be dismissed out of hand either – it may well have a place in your overall marketing mix.
+Anything which stands out, or cuts through the clutter and gets attention, is well worth considering.

-If you are going to send letters to prospects with the hope of getting either their attention or their interest (or preferably both), there are some things you have to get right for the letters to be effective.
+If you are going to send letters to prospects with the hope of getting either their attention or their interest (or preferably both), there a

 1. The headline.
 Any pre-approach letter has to have a subject, and the headline should capture the attention of the reader and entice them to read on about the subject.